GVDlab/GVDlab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "GVD Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University &rarr; LMU."
+excerpt: "Graphics and Virtual Dynamics Lab at Ontaio Tech University."
 sitemap: false
 permalink: /
 ---

-**News: Our group moved to the University of Munich (LMU)!** Join us!

-We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).
+We are a dynamic research group at [Faculty of Science](https://science.ontariotechu.ca/index.php) at the [Ontario Tech University](https://ontariotechu.ca/).

-We have two overarching goals: first,
-**to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.
-To achieve these goals, we develop new quantum sensing and quantum imaging instrumentation to obtain the key quantum mechanical degrees of freedom.
-We want to build the perfect instruments to answer the scientific questions we deem most important.
+Our lab operates at the exciting intersection of modeling and simulation of virtual characters, human-building interaction, serious games, and immersive crowds and environments.
+We specialize in developing sophisticated computational models designed to realistically simulate and interpret complex human behaviors within crowds.
+These models have broad applications, ranging from immersive games and interactive virtual environments to smart architectural designs and emergency evacuation planning.
+Leveraging advanced VR frameworks, we systematically evaluate how crowds perceive and interact with digital spaces, enabling a deeper understanding of human behavior and enhancing the accuracy of simulations.
+We utilize crowds as dynamic instruments for data-driven evaluation of 3D digital twin environments, thereby bridging the gap between simulated scenarios and real-world applications.

+We are also working with embodiment in VR within shared virtual spaces, where virtual characters and embodied users coexist and interact through deeply immersive experiences.
+Our efforts focus on ensuring these interactions are highly realistic, incorporating nuanced social behaviors and photorealistic virtual characters.
+Our integrative approach not only contributes to the scientific foundations of crowd dynamics but also fosters the development of practical tools for safer, more intuitive, and emotionally-responsive virtual spaces.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->